AnnaKuzikevich/rsschool-cv-st1/cv.md

 * phone: +375 29 886-33-07
 * GitHub: [AnnaKuzikevich](https://github.com/AnnaKuzikevich)
 ## **About me**
-<p>My core strengths are in problem solving and fast learning.I want to get knowledge and skills that will be enough for employment in a company.</p>
+* My core strengths are in problem solving and fast learning.I want to get knowledge and skills that will be enough for employment in a company.
 ## **Education and courses**
 * Belarusian State Technological University, chemist engineer
 * [HTML](https://ru.code-basics.com/languages/html)